Charlotte Nickinson

 Charlotte Nickinson (Quebec, 16 February 1832-8 August 1910, Quebec), was a Canadian stage actress and theatre director.
 She was a popular actress in her active years from 1846 to 1858, and managed her own touring theatre company from 1871 until 1878.

-She was the daughter of John Nickinson and Mary Ann Talbot and married Daniel Morrison in 1858.
+She was the daughter of John Nickinson and Mary Ann Talbot and married journalist Daniel Morrison in 1858.
 Her father was from 1836 active as an actor and toured Albany, Utica, Saint John, N.B., and Montreal with a base in New York.

-Nickinson made her debut as an actor in New York in June 1846 at the Vauxhall Garden Theatre.
+Nickinson made her debut as an actress in New York in June 1846 at the Vauxhall Garden Theatre.
 Between 1847 and 1851 she performed with her father in the Olympic Theatre company.
-Her most-known roles were as Melanie to her father’s Havresack in Dion Boucicault’s Napoleon’s old guard, and Florence in John Brougham’s adaptation of Charles Dickens’s Dombey and son.
+Her most-known roles were as Melanie to her father’s Havresack in Dion Boucicault’s Napoleon’s Old Guard, and Florence in John Brougham’s adaptation of Charles Dickens’ Dombey and Son.